NMRLipids/NMRlipidsVIpolarizableFFs/DataContribtionScripts/README.md

-# Instructions to contribute data which is publicly available under DOI
+# Instructions to contribute data publicly available under DOI

-This is build assuming that the data is in Zenodo.
+This assumes that the data is in [Zenodo](www.zenodo.org).
-Ideally this should work also for other potential sources, but it has not been tested.
+It should work also for other sources, but has not been tested.

-1. Fill the information in the first cell of the available [Jyputer notebook](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs/blob/master/scripts/AddData.ipynb):
+1. Collect the information in the first cell of the [Jyputer notebook](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs/blob/master/DataContribtionScripts/AddData.ipynb):

 >DOI="**Give the DOI here**"

 >def_file  = "**Give the *def file used to calculate order parameters here**"
->

 >user_information = """

 >DOPE test

 >#NMRLIPIDS BEGIN
->

 >@SIM

 >@SOFTWARE=**Give the name of used simulation program here, e.g., Gromacs, NAMD, etc.**

 >@FF=**Give the name of the force field, e.g., CHARMM36**

 >@FF_SOURCE=**Give the source of the force field, e.g., CHARMM-GUI**

 >@FF_DATE=**Give the date of the force field, e.g., when downloaded from CHARMM-GUI**

 >@TRJ=**Give the name of the trajectory in the Zenodo repository, e.g., trr or xtc file in Gromacs**

 >@TPR=**Give the name of the structure file in the Zenodo repository, e.g., tpr in Gromacs**

 >#

 >#NMRLIPIDS END
->

 >"""

 Example can be found from [here]().